Maimonides and Aquinas

 2. If we are a certain kind of thing, then what is good for us just follows from what we are.
 If we are humans then we have to do human sorts of things.

-3. Denial of voluntarism.
+3. Denial of voluntarism and divine command theory.
 It is not the case that an action is good just because God commands it.

 Aquinas is agreeing with Maimonides that the moral principles and